 PhD in Logistics and Supply Chain Management

 The main goal of the PhD Program on Logistics and Supply Chain Management is to develop outstanding scholars who will pursue distinguished careers in research and education.
-Students work intensively with our faculty to create new knowledge in fields of interest such as supply chain coordination, inventory management, supply chain finance, supply chain risk management and security and supply chain innovation.
+Students work intensively with our faculty to create new knowledge in fields of interest such as supply chain network design, supply chain coordination, inventory management, supply chain finance, supply chain risk management and security and supply chain innovation.
 Apply Now!

 FULL